-S port = Accumulator R port = Multiplicand F port = Product (MSH)
+R port = Multiplicand F port = Product (MSH)

-At completion, the accumulator will contain the 8 most significant bits and MQ will contain the 8 least significant bits of the product.
+At completion, the accumulator will contain the 8N most significant bits and the MQ contains the 8N least significant bits of the product.

 The status for the signed multiply iterate should not be used for any testing (overflow is not set by SMULI).
 The following status is set for the signed multiply terminate instruction: